AlxsNavarro/MyOwnPortfolio/README.md

 # MyOwnPortfolio
-Personal project that would be my first and own portfolio to Graphic Design, UX/UI Design &amp; Fron-end developer
+Personal project that would be my first and own portfolio to Graphic Design, UX/UI Design &amp; Front-end developer